w1th0ut/red-ocean/README.md

 # RED-OCEAN

-Simple bot for scan the surface of the website and many more.
+Simple tool for scan the surface of the website and many more.
-(outdated bot, some function maybe not working).
+(outdated tool, some function maybe not working).

 Maybe next time, i will make this tool for python3.
 ## Requirements